OSBI/meteorite-core-ui/README.md

 - Run `npm run build` to build the project;
 - Run `npm run dev` to build the project, start watching files and run the local server;
+- Run `npm run docs` to generate the documentation the code;
+- Run `npm run server` to run the mock server NodeJS;
 - Run `npm test` to run the tests once;
 - Run `npm run test:ci` to watch the `src` directory for changes and run the tests.